 - Define the environment variables on the client to point to the correct server (or local) address.

-- Decide which, if any, data need to be encrypted and make the necessary adjustments to your code.
+- Decide if your data needs to be encrypted.
 See Using client/server encryption.

 Note the restrictions for the following statements and subroutines when used with xfServer.